Curtis Island (New Zealand): Biology

 Like the other Kermadec islands, Curtis Island is a nature reserve administered by the New Zealand Department of Conservation.
 Ice plant, herbs, grasses and sedges grow on the island, with species including Asplenium obtusatum, Cyperus ustulatus, Disphyma australe, Lachnagrostis littoralis, Parietaria debilis, Solanum nigrum and Sonchus kirkii although the crater floor is mostly bare.
 Boobies, grey ternlets and petrels nest on the island, which has been greatly impacted by their presence; the island's soil is heavily burrowed from their nests.
-Other birds reported from Curtis Island are blackbirds, starlings and song thrushes, while there are no known mammals; goats liberated on it in 1887 did not survive.
+Other birds reported from Curtis Island are blackbirds, starlings and song thrushes, while there are no known mammals; goats liberated on the island in 1887 did not survive.
 Sea life is related to tropical and subtropical animals.

 Eruption history

 Curtis Island is believed to be a remnant of a pyroclastic flow sheet or of an andesitic volcano that once included Cheeseman Island, before erosion and sea level changes gave the islands their present shape.
 A ship sailing close to Curtis Island in 1936 reported discoloured water in the area, although its position is not known with certainty.
 Earthquakes and earthquake swarms recorded around Curtis Island in January and February 2009 may indicate ongoing magma movement underground.
 Reports of an eruption in 1869, 1870 or 1899 appear to be incorrect, a December 1936 eruption is uncertain and some reports of eruptions may instead reflect increases in fumarolic activity.
+Earthquakes at Curtis in 2009 and 2017 caused tsunamis; they may be due to collapses in the caldera.

 Uplift

 Numerous lines of evidence such as a shallowing of the surrounding sea and the emergence of previously submarine rock features such as barnacles and wave-cut notches indicate that during the 20th century, the island has risen at a rate of 12 cm/year.
 The total uplift between 1929 and 1964 reached 7 m and 18 m during the past 200 years.
+Since Curtis and Cheeseman are located in the middle of the caldera, they might be resurgent domes that are actively uplifting.

 There appear to have been two distinct uplift episodes with a stillstand from 1908 or earlier to 1929, and there is evidence for such uplift also at L'Esperance farther south.
 Prior to the uplift, Macdonald Cove could be used as a boat landing at least until 1929; presently Macdonald Cove is dry.